The 10 best mohair jumpers & cardis to make this seasonPublished on 14 February 2022 4 min read

 If you're looking for a Harry Styles inspired make this stash-busting mohair sweater pattern is the most glamorous choice!
 The sweater is knitted top-down in the round starting from the ribbed or crocheted neckline, yes that's right a knit and crochet version is given in this pattern.
 Mix and match colours to your heart's content for a funky sweater that's guaranteed to receive compliments.

-7. Heart Sweater by Debbie Bliss
+7. Colour Block Sweater and Vest Top by Debbie Bliss

 8. Piper Sweater by Rowan